DO NOT RELY ON GPS FOR DIRECTIONS - SEE DIRECTIONS BELOW OR GO TO WINERY WEBSITE.

 You may want to plan to stay a while.
 And be sure to bring your dog -- they are welcome here.
 Chateau Morrisette allows dogs in the Tasting Room and on the terrace of the Restaurant.
 Well-behaved dogs on leash are also welcome at summer festivals.

 Groups of twelve or more, please call the winery in advance.

-The winery and estate makes Chateau Morrisette a popular place for weddings and private events; group tours and private tours are available (call: 540-593-9223); dine in the restaurant or picnic on the grounds (or buy something from the outdoor grill on Sundays from June - October); leashed pets and kids are welcome.
+The winery and estate makes Chateau Morrisette a popular place for weddings and private events; group tours and private tours are available (call: 540-593-9223); dine in the restaurant or picnic on the grounds (or buy something from the outdoor grill on Sundays from June - October); kids welcome.